PabloEscobaar0/Thyroid_Disease_Predicition/README.md

-## 🚀 About Me
+### 👋 Hello, I'm PabloEscobaar0 !

-Hello, I'm Prathamesh, a seasoned software engineer navigating the ever-evolving landscape of technology.
-With a strong foundation in programming languages such as Python, Java, and JavaScript, I specialize in crafting robust and scalable solutions that seamlessly integrate the power of cloud technology and DevOps practices.
+I'm a passionate software engineer with expertise in cloud technology and DevOps.
+My coding journey revolves around Python, Java, and JavaScript, crafting scalable solutions that dance seamlessly with the power of cloud platforms like AWS, Azure, and Google Cloud.

+#### 💻 Tech Stack:
+- Languages: Python, Java, JavaScript
+- Cloud: AWS, Azure, Google Cloud
+- DevOps: Docker, Kubernetes, Jenkins, Git

+#### 🚀 Projects:
+Explore my portfolio for a glimpse into my world of scalable web applications and cloud-based microservices architecture, where each project reflects a commitment to excellence and pushing technological boundaries.

+#### 🌐 Vision:
+I aspire to be a positive force in the tech community, contributing to open-source projects, staying current with emerging technologies, and fostering collaboration.
+Let's connect and explore the exciting intersection of software engineering, cloud technology, and DevOps!

+📫 **Contact:**
+Feel free to reach out for collaborations, discussions, or just to chat.
+Let's innovate and create the future of technology together!

 ## Authors